-- 1. The objective specified in Section 1 (2) is reached by reference to the key indicator described below, which is determined and calculated as follows: - 2.
+(1) The objective specified in Section 1 (2) is reached by reference to the sustainability indicator described below, which is determined and calculated as follows:

 The weighted average greenhouse gas intensity (GHG intensity) of the UCITS Fund portfolio is calculated using the GHG intensities of all issuers in the UCITS Fund in tCO2e per USD 1 million in revenue, in so far as the data required for this is available for the affected issuers.
 The GHG intensity of a company in this sense covers both the direct greenhouse gas emissions (GHG emissions) of that company (Scope 1) and the indirect GHG emissions of that company in connection with energy (e.g. power, heat) generated by the energy suppliers of that company (Scope 2).
 The GHG emissions (Scopes 1 and 2) of that company are then assessed in relation to that company's revenue (sales revenue for non-financial companies, gross income for financial companies).
 The portfolio weightings of the issuers that have GHG intensity data are adjusted arithmetically such that the sum of their weightings in the UCITS Fund portfolio is 100%.
 If, for example, the required GHG intensity data is only available for a part of the UCITS Fund, this part is used arithmetically to constitute the entire UCITS Fund portfolio for the purposes of calculating the GHG intensity.
-This gives, as a key figure, the weighted average GHG intensity of the UCITS Fund portfolio based on the assets held in the UCITS Fund portfolio in accordance with Section 2 and assessable in accordance with Section 3 (1). - 3.
-Furthermore, the Company applies fixed minimum exclusion criteria for specific issuers and the securities issued by them as part of the KPI strategy (absolute), as specified in Section 3 (14).
+This gives, as a key figure, the weighted average GHG intensity of the UCITS Fund portfolio based on the UCITS Fund portfolio assets held in accordance with Section 2 and assessable in accordance with Section 3 (1).
+The weighted average greenhouse gas intensity (GHG intensity) of the UCITS Fund benchmark is determined with reference to the issuers in the benchmark for which GHG intensity data is available.
+Similarly to the calculation of GHG intensity for the UCITS Fund portfolio, the portfolio weightings of the issuers in the benchmark for which GHG intensity data is available are adjusted arithmetically such that only issuers with available GHG intensity data are included in this calculation, i.e. if, for example, the required GHG intensity data is only available for a part of the benchmark, this part is used arithmetically to constitute the entire benchmark for the purposes of calculating the GHG intensity.

+(1) Furthermore, the Company applies fixed minimum exclusion criteria for specific issuers and the securities issued by them as part of the KPI strategy (relative), as specified in Section 3 (12).